Stefuu/react-redux-YoutubeSearch/README.md

 > npm start
 ```

-And open localhost in browser
+And open localhost:8080 in browser